mcuringa/think-js/arrays.md

 => false
 ~~~~~~~~~~~~~~~~~~~~~~~

-Calling `slice` always creates a new list.
+Calling `slice` always creates a new array.
 In this case the slice happens to
-consist of the whole list.
+consist of the whole array.
 So now the relationship is like this:

 ![](figs/mult_references2.png "State snapshot for equal different lists ")